bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 - `docker logs `_`docker-app-name`_
   - to show logs of the container.

+## How to create your own image

+> OmG, this v important. ma silk.

+- Why?
+  - Because, I want to dockerize my own app that I built with love.
+  - Because, my preferred set of tools doesn't exist on docker hub yet.

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)